Bira/octopus-carnival/_drafts/devils/imp.md

 Imps exist both on the Monster Vault and on the Monster Manual, but the two versions are more or less equivalent.
-They're Tiny Immortal Humanoids (devils), which means they're around six 6-12 tall - pixie-sized, as I said.
+They're Tiny Immortal Humanoids (devils), which means they're around 6-12 inches tall - pixie-sized, as I said.

 Both imp versions are Level 3 Lurkers with 40 HP.
 They have darkvision, Resist 15 fire, run at speed 4, and fly at speed 6 with hover capability.
 They're